To think beyond cool hardware, Samsung is ramping up its partnerships

 Samsung’s approach to partnerships is also apparent in its approach to music.
 It once had its own Spotify-like music service, Milk, which shut down in 2016.
 Now, instead of battling Spotify for music fans’ affections—a war Samsung was unlikely to win—the company aims to make Spotify work especially well on Samsung devices.
 Link your Spotify and Samsung accounts, and your Spotify playlists are available across Samsung hardware, including smart TVs.

-This collaboration was also commemorated with an onstage appearance at a Samsung Unpacked event, by Spotify CEO Daniel Ek in 2018.
+This collaboration was also commemorated with an onstage appearance at a Samsung Unpacked event by Spotify CEO Daniel Ek in 2018.
 Then Samsung got to work on the infrastructure that would allow Spotify to operate across a range of devices.
 “We didn’t talk about it because frankly, it’s something that the industry should have done better,” says Chomet.
 “We had to fix our plumbing.”
-Now some of the groundwork that the company performed for Spotify may let it support other popular services in a way that feels elegant rather than tacked-on,
+Now some of the groundwork that the company performed for Spotify may let it support other popular services in a way that feels elegant rather than tacked on.

 The smartphone—and beyond

 Meanwhile, Samsung’s experiences and partnerships still serve the new devices that the company hopes consumers will buy.
-The Galaxy Note20 and Note20 Ultra are ambitious smartphones, but their upgrades are mostly about incremental improvements to signature features such as the S Pen stylus, as well as the on-going 5G rollout, not great, unexpected leaps forward.
+The Galaxy Note20 and Note20 Ultra are ambitious smartphones, but their upgrades are mostly about incremental improvements to signature features such as the S Pen stylus, as well as the ongoing 5G rollout, not great, unexpected leaps forward.
 Meanwhile, folding phones such as the Galaxy Z Flip are pricey design statements, not the next mainstream breakout hits that will replace the Galaxy S and Galaxy Note lines anytime soon.

 So I asked Chomet: Is Samsung’s increasing enthusiasm for cross-device experiences and partnerships a sign that smartphone hardware is no longer the driver for innovation and general consumer excitement that it once was?